 How do you create a search area that both stands out while not sticking out like a sore thumb?
 Using some transparency is one way to do it.
-Here we have a translucent search field that sits on top of a full screen image.
-The white border is strong, however, and that makes for a nice visual effect while not overtaking the page.
+Here we have a translucent search field that sits on top of a full-screen image.

-For sites that allow users to search more than one set of data, this example can be quite useful.
+For sites that allow users to search for more than one set of data, this example can be quite useful.
 It harnesses jQuery to enable the user to switch between different search fields, thus placing all search functionality in a single place.

 The End Result

 Search fields can play a vital role in keeping users on your website.
-And the examples above are proof that you can provide some useful enhancements without a whole lot of extra effort.
+And the examples above are proof that you can provide some useful enhancements without a lot of extra effort.

 So, if you’ve neglected to pay much attention when it comes to the look and functionality of your site’s search feature, this will give you a great place to start.